 The person performing the piercing will identify the spot on the earlobe and will mark it using a pen or marker.
 Marking the spot not only makes the piercing easier but also aids to achieve precision.
 During this stage, refrain from using dyes for marking as they may irritate your baby’s skin.
 After wearing surgical gloves, the piercing expert will clean your baby’s earlobes by using an antiseptic lotion.
 You will be required to hold your baby’s head firmly during the process so the baby does not move much.
 The piercing does not take long, but it may take you a little while to soothe your baby.
 Try to calm your baby before proceeding with the other earlobe.

-An ear piercing is painful; your baby may be teary-eyed during this time.
+An ear-piercing is painful; your baby may be teary-eyed during this time.
 The pain will also last a few days until it heals properly.
 Though certain creams and ointments can be used to numb the earlobes, none of the methods assures an ear piercing for babies without pain.

-Following are some of the complications that may arise because of an ear piercing:
+Following are some of the complications that may arise because of an ear-piercing:

-Your baby may develop a piercing infection if the piercing equipment has not been sterilised, the earring clasp is too tight, or the earring is dirty.
+- Infection: Your baby may develop a piercing infection if the piercing equipment has not been sterilised, the earring clasp is too tight, or the earring is dirty.
 If your baby’s earlobes become red and swollen or baby has a fever, get in touch with your doctor.

-Your baby’s body tends to heal itself from the ear piercing trauma; but sometimes it tends to overheal itself, resulting in substantial scar tissues called keloids.
+- Formation of Keloid: Your baby’s body tends to heal itself from the ear piercing trauma; but sometimes it tends to overheal itself, resulting in substantial scar tissues called keloids.
 Keloids often require medical or surgical intervention.

-Your baby may have an allergic reaction from the metal used in the earring.
+- Allergic reactions: Your baby may have an allergic reaction from the metal used in the earring.
 It is suggested to use gold, silver or surgical steel metal for your baby’s earrings, and earrings made from other metals such as nickel may cause infection.

-It is imperative that you choose earrings that do not come off easily.
+- Choking hazards: It is imperative that you choose earrings that do not come off easily.
 Your baby is susceptible to choking hazards because of loose earrings.
 The small parts of the earring may also fall inside your baby’s ears and cause complications.

-If your baby is adorning hooped or dangling earrings, there is a possibility that your baby may pull it out or it may stick on to something your baby may be playing with.
+- Tearing: If your baby is adorning hooped or dangling earrings, there is a possibility that your baby may pull it out or it may stick on to something your baby may be playing with.
 This situation may lead to the tearing of your baby’s earlobes.